Summary

 8. How does he describe the old kind of teachers?

-Old kinds of teachers are the human teachers from the 20th century in Issac Asimov’s The Fun They Had.
+Old kinds of teachers are the human teachers from the 20th century in Isaac Asimov’s The Fun They Had.
 They are real people and not machines.
 They taught groups of students together in a physical building.

 IV.
-Answer each of these questions in two or three paragraphs (100 –150 words).
+Answer each of these questions in two or three paragraphs (100–150 words).

 1. What are the main features of the mechanical teachers and the school rooms that Margie and Tommy have in the story?